 Other things to see or do

 Another thing to see is the Museo Storico.
-It allows to see a part of the dense network of dungeons, caves and secret passages running under the village.
+It allows seeing a part of the dense network of dungeons, caves and secret passages running under the village.
 Their origin is still mysterious.
-Allegedly they were place of worship for Byzantine people from Ravenna.
+Allegedly they were a place of worship for Byzantine people from Ravenna.

 In Gradara there are two churches.
 Chiesa di San Giovanni is on top of the village, right before the Castle’s entrance, on the right.
 While the Chiesa del Santissimo Sacramento is close to the Clocktower.